scale-it/algo-builder-templates/README.md

 To add a new dapp template or update an existing one, feel free to create a pull request from your fork to this repo.

-The project development is open and you can observe progress through [Pivotal tracker board](https://www.pivotaltracker.com/n/projects/2452320).
-You can also chat with us through discord on the `#algo-builder` channel on algorand [discord](https://discord.com/invite/hbcUSuw).
+You can also chat with us on the `#algo-builder` channel at the Algorand [discord](https://discord.com/invite/hbcUSuw) server.